giuseppeg/giuseppeg.github.com/_posts/2018-12-08-css-in-js-explained.md

 Using a tool like CSS in JS brings in some benefits:

-* You can style individual elements without affecting other things
+- You can style individual elements without affecting other things
-* You can compose those `rule`s to avoid repetition and apply the resulting class name to an element
+- You can compose those `rule`s to avoid repetition and apply the resulting class name to an element
-* You can use built-in primitives like loops, variables, and do math without having to introduce a new tool like a preprocessor
+- You can use built-in primitives like loops, variables, and do math without having to introduce a new tool like a preprocessor
+- Styles are colocated with your markup or, even authored inline and thne compiled away.
+This can help reducing context switching and can speed up development
-* No inline styles!
-In the end it is just CSS written with another tool - as we saw here none of this is rendered as inline styles
+- No inline styles!
+In the end it is just CSS written with another tool - as we saw above rules are inserted into an actual style tag by the library
-* It can be prerendered on the server.
+- It can be prerendered on the server.
 This way your site sends only the CSS for the page that is serving right now
-* You don't need naming conventions anymore
+- You don't need naming conventions anymore
-* You don't need to know where the styles are coming from since they are defined locally per component
+- You don't need to know where the styles are coming from since they are defined locally per component

 ## What about the Cascade?